opinner/opinner.github.io/slides.md

 ### What are current research questions?
 <!-- .slide: style="text-align: left;"> -->

-- Ocean mixing is almost always described as [:dynamically passive.](#passive)
+- Ocean mixing is almost always described as [:dynamically passive.](#passive).
+A better representation of turbulence/ mixing in numerical models may be needed to accurately forecast changing polar oceans.

 - @AWI: new [:Emmy Noether group Artemics](#artemics) in Climate Dynamics by Friederike Pollmann

-Notes: Arctic: Rippeth Changing Ocean Antarctic Silvano, Bennets2024

 ---

-## Some finishing quotes
+## Some quotes at the Ends
 <!-- .slide: style="text-align: left;"> -->

 "The single paper motivating the most comments, experiments, and disquiet in a lot of readers was Garrett and Munk, 1972.
 The paper is a virtuoso orchestration of synthesis, approximation, boldness, normalization, and implication."
 (Briscoe, 1975, cited in Polzin et al, 2011)